 - Family: One or more immediate family members who are dependent on you for both your income and financial support should top your list of potential beneficiaries.
 Your primary and contingent family beneficiaries can include your spouse or domestic partner, children, brothers and sisters, parents, or any other member of your family.
-It is up to you decide on the order of importance.
+It is up to you to decide on the order of importance.

 - Legal guardian: If your named beneficiaries are minors (under the age of legal consent), the life insurance company may require that you name a legal guardian as the beneficiary.
-Alternatively, you can designate a legal guardian using the Uniform Transfers of Minors Act on their behalf instead of using a legal guardian.
-Note that even if you have named a guardian as beneficiary, the proceeds will not be paid until the court has specifically appointed a guardian or approved the named beneficiary as guardian for the minor(s).
+Alternatively, you can designate a legal guardian using the Uniform Transfers to Minors Act on their behalf instead of using a legal guardian.
+Note that even if you have named a guardian as the beneficiary, the proceeds will not be paid until the court has specifically appointed a guardian or approved the named beneficiary as a guardian for the minor(s).

 - Estate: You can choose your estate as beneficiary.
 The proceeds will go to the Executor or Administrator of the estate.
-This is the person or entity designated in the insured’s last will and testament, and who must be approved or designated by the probate court.
-However, you can only use your estate as the named beneficiary if you have drawn up a last will and testament, and must not name a specific person on the beneficiary designation of your policy.
-Be sure to discuss the tax implications of naming your estate as beneficiary with your accountant, financial advisor or insurance agent.
+This is the person or entity designated in the insured’s last will and testament, and they must be approved or designated by the probate court.
+However, you can only use your estate as the named beneficiary if you have drawn up a last will and testament, and you must not name a specific person on the beneficiary designation of your policy.
+Be sure to discuss the tax implications of naming your estate as a beneficiary with your accountant, financial advisor or insurance agent.

 - Charity: You can name a charity as either the primary or contingent beneficiary.

 - Key person life insurance: It is a common practice for a business to purchase life insurance on key personnel in the company.
-This form of life insurance may be owned by the company, in which case the business is typically the beneficiary of any applicable life insurance beneficiary policies.
+This form of life insurance may be owned by the company, in which case the business is typically the beneficiary of any applicable life insurance policies.
 Or the business owner may buy a life insurance policy and name a co-owner as beneficiary, enabling the co-owner to purchase the policyholder's share of the business if the policyholder dies.

 What If You Want to Name Multiple Beneficiaries?